MinAI - Về trang chủ

 3df['date'] = pd.to_datetime(df['date'], format='%Y-%m-%d')

-4df['date'] = pd.to_datetime(df['date'], errors='coerce') # Invalid -> NaT
+4df['date'] = pd.to_datetime(df['date'], errors='coerce') # Invalid→NaT

 5

-6# From components
+6# Extract components (dt accessor)

-5.2 Date Components
+5.2 Date Arithmetic

 Python